-3.39 The PPG (ID 3-037-20150320) is clear that local planning authorities should count housing provided for older people, including residential institutions in Use Class C2, against their housing requirement.
-The housing requirement in the Core Strategy did not include an assessment of the requirement for residential institutions, but the new SHMA, which will shortly be published, includes an assessment of the potential need for residential care housing.
+3.45 The PPG (ID 3-037-20150320) is clear that local planning authorities should count housing provided for older people, including residential institutions in Use Class C2, against their housing requirement.
+The housing requirement in the Core Strategy did not include an assessment of the requirement for residential institutions, but the Berkshire SHMA includes an assessment of the potential need for residential care housing.
 Any future housing target may therefore include an allowance for C2 uses.
-2014/15 saw the completion of Winchcombe Place, an 80 room home which was built on surplus land at Winchcombe School